Thuan An Ho Chi Minh City, Vietnam Travel Guide

 Some Western cuisine options due to expat population.

 Halal options are limited in Thuan An.
-Some Halal restaurants catering to the small Muslim community may exist, mainly in Ho Chi Minh City.
+Some Halal restaurants catering to the small Muslim community might be present, mainly in Ho Chi Minh City.

 Research specific locations in advance.